morgana-x/WadLib/README.md

 # WadGui
 Bundled in the releases is a Gui program that lets you search and extract specific files from a selected wad file that uses the wad library

++ Press Shift + Left Alt + A to select all current files in the browser

 ![Screenshot (14)](https://github.com/morgana-x/WadLib/assets/89588301/42cd52da-7454-4165-81fb-6ae9bef1dee0)